 Sales by our affiliates under Rule 144 are also subject to manner of sale provisions and notice requirements and to the availability of current public information about us.
-An "affiliate" is a person that directly, or indirectly through one or more intermediaries, controlled by, or is under common control with an issuer.
+An "affiliate" is a person that directly, or indirectly through one or more intermediaries, controls or is controlled by, or is under common control with an issuer.